Wichtige Views

 when the dirty list exceeds its size threshold

 V$CACHE is created with the catparr.sql script.
-It can be viewed to
+It can

-Oracle Parallel Server.
+with Oracle Parallel Server.

 Objects currently being cached